kevinle108/expenses_consolidator/README.md

 - US Bank

 ### Future Plans
-- implement database feature by integrating Prisma to turn the transactions to a user-friendly database viewer
+- implement database feature by integrating Prisma and SQLite to turn the transactions to a user-friendly database viewer
 - support for other banks